peace195/peace195.github.io/_posts/2017-08-17-late-fusion.md

 ---
-title: Some deep learning late fusion techniques based on the score of observations
+title: Some Deep Learning late fusion techniques based on the score of observations
 ---

 "Many heads are better than one".
 It is how fusion works.
 There are early fusion, middle fusion, and late fusion techniques.
 In this post, I focused on some late fusion techniques based on the score of observations.